goethite/gostint/_docs/0100_Getting_Started.md

   ```
 The Vagrant container starts up the dev instance of MongodDB and Vault automatically.

-## Simple Production Deployment
+## Simple "Production" Deployment
 Note: this is a work-in-progress...

-This example is to demo a very simply prod deployment.
+This example is to demo a very simple prod deployment.
 Ideally in production
 each of the components would be configured for High Availability and Scalability.

 ![Simple Prod](../diagrams/prod_simple.png)